GAME PLAN

 Scott Wapner

-Scott Wapner is host of CNBC’s “Fast Money Halftime Report” (M-F, 12PM-1PM ET), which broadcasts from CNBC Global Headquarters in Englewood Cliffs, N.J., and “Closing Bell: Overtime” (M-F, 4PM-5PM ET), which broadcasts from the New York Stock Exchange.
+Scott Wapner is host of CNBC’s “Fast Money Halftime Report” (M-F, 12PM-1PM ET) and “Closing Bell” (M-F, 3PM-4PM ET), which broadcast from the New York Stock Exchange.
 Wapner is known for interviewing some of the world’s most influential investors, drilling down into stocks and sectors and navigating viewers through breaking news and market moves during and after the trading day.

 He is also the author of “When the Wolves Bite,” which documents the battle between billionaire investors Bill Ackman and Carl Icahn over Herbalife.